 Christian Jaag is lauded as “one of the very best economists active today”, and earns praise for his ability “to convey and explain highly complex matters to a broad range of audiences”.

 Christian Jaag is a co-founder and counsel at Swiss Economics.

 He advises corporate and public-sector clients with respect to all issues related to competition and regulation.
 He provides economic support across the litigation/arbitration spectrum in commercial disputes, regulatory matters and competition cases including financial valuation and damages quantification.
-He works closely with clients and their legal advisers at all stages of a case, from drafting first arguments through to expert testimony in front of competition authorities, regulatory bodies and courts.
+He works closely with clients and their legal advisers at all stages of a case, from drafting first arguments, writing full expert reports through to testimony in front of competition authorities, regulatory bodies and courts.

-Christian Jaag is also a lecturer in economics and management at the universities of St Gallen and Zurich as well as at the Swiss Federal Institute of Technology in Lausanne.
-In addition, he is a member of the scientific committee of ENTranCE, the competition initiative of the European University Institute in Florence.
+Christian Jaag is also a lecturer in economics and management at the Swiss Federal Institute of Technology in Lausanne.
+In addition, he is a member of the scientific committee of the Florence Competition Programme at the European University Institute.